IBFD Frans Vanistendael Award for International Tax Law

 About the Frans Vanistendael Award

-Eligible publications are all articles, books, book chapters and monographs on international tax law (including European Union tax law), in paper or digital format (with an ISBN or ISSN number), published in English between 1 January 2025 and 31 December 2025 that have provided an outstanding contribution to the development of international tax law.
-In case of doubt, the temporal criterion to ascertain eligibility is the date of the ISBN/ISSN.
+Eligible publications are all articles, books, book chapters and monographs on international tax law (including European Union tax law), in paper or digital format published in English between 1 January 2026 and 31 December 2026 that have provided an outstanding contribution to the development of international tax law.

 Jury

-Philip Baker, Joachim Englisch, Na Li, Pasquale Pistone (Chairman), Stephen Shay, Maria Teresa Soler Roch, Jennifer Roeleveld, Luis Schoueri, Dikshit Sengupta.
+Philip Baker, Joachim Englisch, Na Li, Pasquale Pistone (Chairman), Jennifer Roeleveld, Luis Schoueri, Dikshit Sengupta, Stephen Shay, Maria Teresa Soler Roch.

 Previous award winners